pievos101/Ensemble-GNN/README.md

     print("# Party %d model performance" % (party+1)) print(", ".join(["%s: %.3f" % (c[0], c[1](test.true_class, pn_predicted_class)) for c in scores]))
 ```

+### Example 4b: Example code for multiple parties with several Monte Carlo rounds

+The example is in *./run_Ens_fed_monte_carlo.py*.
+The aim of this example is to estimate
+the performance of
+- local models (parties)
+- global federated model on the test data of local models

 ## Method 2 (in progress ...)